KishenSharma6/SF-Airbnb-Analysis/README.txt

 	- Are these hosts also Super Hosts?

 Hosts that only offer long-term rentals(rentals >=28 nights), how do their prices compare to that of the local San Francisco rent?
 Is Airbnb a possible, more affordable alternative to renting in San Francisco?
-	- Additionally, what kinds of properties are available for long-term rent?

 Price Predictor